-The year 2019 will bring the end of the banking secrecy in Switzerland and herald the beginning of a new era for local financial institutions.
+The banking secrecy in Switzerland age ends and herald the beginning of a new era for local financial institutions.
 On top of this, rising client expectations and new entrants in the market, fostered by digital innovations, represent a threat, but also an opportunity for private banks.
 Discover how OpenWT helped one of the largest Swiss private banks leverage digital technologies to stay ahead of the game.

 Our client witnessed the changing behavior of customers and competitors in a digital era.